Benin: Medical Missions & Health Education

 Since 2012, USFC has been present in Benin, working in partnership with the Lagune Mother & Child Teaching Hospital (CHU-MEL).
 In 2017, an additional partnership was formed with the Hubert Koutoukou Maga National Teaching Hospital Centre (CNHU-HKM).
 Both relationships aim to treat children, strengthen the capacity of local medical teams and provide improved medical equipment.
 In 2011, USFC also started an education program in partnership with Bien-Etre et Développement to encourage school enrollment and support disadvantaged students at school.

-- 94 children received aid in the form of educational materials and school uniforms
+- 94 Beninese children received educational materials and school uniforms

 Direct Surgical Provision

 In 2017, USFC established the ECHOES program, a remote tele-health program at the CHNU-HKM.
 Using live streaming, Benin’s doctors were connected to French counterparts for training to improve their diagnostic skills for children affected by congenital heart diseases.